AlexKrimi/sankey.js/README.md

 ## How to include plv.js in my project?
 ## How to setup dev environment?

-# API Details and Implementation details
+# Usage and Implementation details
+For usage and implementation details have a look at projects [📖 Wiki page](https://github.com/MiroslavJelaska/plv.js/wiki/1.-Home).